Summer Fishing Opportunities

 WKBT La Crosse has a nice story about our recent fishing event for people with Down Syndrome!
 Check it out here.

-If boating isn't your thing, then fishing from one of our fishing piers just might be.
-Through a partnership with local government agencies and generous sponsors, we have placed a wheelchair accessible fishing pies on Lake Onalaska where you're certain to enjoy many hours of easy-access fishing.
+If boating isn't your thing, then fishing from one of our fishing piers just might be for you.
+Through a partnership with local government agencies and generous sponsors, we have placed wheelchair accessible fishing piers on Lake Onalaska and Lake Neshonoc (in West Salem) where you're certain to enjoy many hours of easy-access fishing.
 The pier is equipped with benches and pole holders.

 Trout Pond Fishing